Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 The cuQuantum quantum simulator was used in this VQE-UCCSD computation.
-Table~\ref{tab:table4} summarizes the timings of the UCCSD jobs of (FH)$_3$ on the `Flow' Type-II subsystem with and without GPU.
-The GPU acceleration was about a factor of 1.8--2.5 and 5.8--7.5 for monomers and dimers, respectively.
+TABLE~\ref{tab:table4} summarizes the timings of the UCCSD jobs of (FH)$_3$ using LMOs on the `Flow' Type-II subsystem with and without GPU.
+The GPU acceleration was about a factor of 1.6--2.2 and 6.7--7.7 for monomers and dimers, respectively.
+The VQE-UCCSD simulations of the dimers ``21'' and ``31'' of (FH)$_2$-H$_2$O (20 qubit systems) without GPU acceleration are too time-consuming to do.
+Here we estimated the acceleration ratio by performing the UCCSD simulations of the dimer ``21'' of (FH)$_2$-H$_2$O by setting the maximum number of function evaluations in the VQE parameter optimization to be 100 on NVIDIA DGX H100.
+With the GPU acceleration, the time required for pre-processing (Fermion--qubit transformation, reference CAS-CI calculation, MP2 and MP3 calculations, etc.) was 4773.9 seconds and 100 function evaluations in the VQE optimization took 1211.0 seconds.
+In contrast, the CPU-only calculation took 4421.2 and 37363.9 seconds for pre-processing and 100 function calls, respectively.
+The GPU acceleration of the VQE iteration part is about a factor of 30.85.
+Since the numbers of function evaluations required for convergence in UCCSD:CB and UCCSD:PW were 4913 and 12452, respectively, the time for the CPU-only simulations are estimated to be about 21 and 54 days for UCCSD:CB and UCCSD:PW, respectively.
 GPU acceleration is substantial for larger systems, but the speedup is less significant compared with our previous study~\cite{Sugisaki-2023}.
 This is because the VQE job needs a lot of time for pre-processing and post-processing, and these parts cannot be accelerated by cuQuantum.
 Considering that a normal FMO-CCSD(T)/STO-3G calculation takes less than 1 second to complete, there is a speed difference of the order of the fourth power of 10 if the correlation part is due to VQE-UCCSD at this time.
 Note that the present VQE-UCCSD was run on a classical computer, where computational time grows exponentially with the number of qubits.
 Anyway, as in the previous report~\cite{Sugisaki-2023}, GPU acceleration with cuQuantum is essential for quantum simulations.

 {\bf 3.2.
 Relation with Trotter error}